ChantalD29/Milestone-Project-1/README.md

 	 - [Acknowledgements](#acknowledgements)

 # Introduction
-For my first portfolio project I wanted to develop a website where users can find out more about Mindfulness following Project Example Idea 3.
-The main goal is to inform users about the benefits of Mindfulness are and provide examples of techniques to practice Mindfulness in one's everyday life.
+For my first portfolio project I wanted to develop a website where users can find out more about Mindfulness (following Project Example Idea 3).
+The main goal here is to inform users about the benefits of Mindfulness and provide examples of techniques, so to turn Mindfulness into an everyday practice.

 There is also a page where users can sign up and subscribe to the newsletter or decide to subscribe to a premium plan and get access to mindfulness content like guided meditations and other useful tips.

 # Project Overview
 ## Structure
-Mindfully is a 4 page website with each having its own navigation link at the top of the page.
+Mindfully is a 5 page website where each page has its own navigation link at the top of the page.
 The Home page is the default loading page.
 Users can easily navigate to other pages via the navigation links and buttons.
+A thank you page is also displayed once the user click on "Join" in the signup page, and it redirects to the homepage within 10 seconds.

 ## Existing Features